 Steep Front-of-Wave Tests

 Lightning strikes on tower top generate steep front-of-wave impulses across the insulator strings on the tower.
 This steep front-of-wave can lead to punctures that gradually worsen with repeated lightning strikes.
 Kinectrics proposed to introduce the steep front-of-wave test to Ontario Hydro’s purchasing specifications in 1982.
 Canadian National Standard requires a minimum resistance to puncture using ten steep-front flashover tests under each polarity with rates of voltage change in excess of 2500 kV/ms. For insulators commonly used, this steepness requires the application of steep front of waves having a peak value over 300 kV, approximately twice of the peak value of the required AC puncture voltage strength.

-Steep-front-of-wave test has been proven an effect tool to evaluate the electrical and mechanical integrity of new insulator designs.
+Steep-front-of-wave test has been proven an effective tool to evaluate the electrical and mechanical integrity of new insulator designs.
 New insulators fail steep-front-ofwave test often due to weak porcelain.
-Standard lightning impulses sometimes could also render insulators of poor porcelain to fail as shown in Figure 8.
+Standard lightning impulses sometimes could also render insulators of poor porcelain to fail as shown in Fig. 8.

 Measurements of equivalent salt deposit density (ESDD) are normally done on insulators removed from the lines.
-The contamination test is sometimes used in insulator failure investigations to identify whether contamination contributed to a failure under investigated.
-The contamination test is also used to identify whether contamination poses a problem in a suspected line section
+The contamination test is sometimes used in insulator failure investigations to identify whether contamination contributed to a failure under investigation.
+The contamination test is also used to identify whether contamination poses a problem in a suspected line section.